gc-proto/experimental/accessibility-accessibilite/accessibility-landing.md

 ## When to use

-*   Use to provide a central starting point for an institution's accessibility information and services
+*   Use this template to create a central starting point for an institution's accessibility information and services